dcomp-leris/POSMAC/README.md

 </p>

 ## 2- Requirements
+All the requirements should be run on the host computer which POSMAC will be run:

   **2-1- Host computer:** It is a computer system with Ubuntu 24.04 LTS Linux Operating System which hosts all POSMAC components (Pcap pool, TC, AR, CG, Other, and OT) which are containers.

   **2-2- Docker** Install the docker on the host system for hosting the containers (https://docs.docker.com/engine/install/ubuntu/)

   **2-3- Linux-based Containers:** For pcappool, AR, CG, Other, OT components.
 Pull the image on the POSMAC host.

               $ sudo docker pull ubuntu:24.04